Writer's Eye 2017 tours continue through November 10th.

 Please RSVP by email > or call 434.243.2050 by August 29, indicating one program choice.

-Each Spring semester, in partnership with the Boys and Girls Club of Central Virginia.
+Each semester, in partnership with the Boys and Girls Club of Central Virginia.
 The Fralin offers the ten-week Early Visions program.
 UVA students and children from the Boys and Girls Club are paired in mentoring relationships and embark on creative activities that encourage exploration of the Museum's exhibitions, promote critical thinking, and relate the children's discoveries to their own lives.